randyau/datawebring/README.md

 Add this to the `<head> ... </head>` section for basic styling.
 Feel free to locally override the settings.
 If you've got design and CSS skills (which Randy does not have), some help making a nicer CSS would be appreciated.
+The CSS mostly just lays out the elements and puts a light border.
+It should inheirit the host site's general background/font settings.

 ```